Commodore Perry and the end of Japan's isolation

 The Treaty of Kanagawa

-The bakufu was resistant to US dominance in Japan, recognizing the potential threat posed by a foreign "barbarian" nation.
+Regardless, the bakufu was still resistant to US dominance in Japan, recognizing the potential threat posed by a foreign 'barbarian' nation.

-Emperor Kōmei (1831-1867) allowed the bakufu to sign a treaty that would allow the United States limited access to two ports in Japan.
+Emperor Kōmei (1831-1867) allowed the bakufu to sign a treaty that would allow the United States limited access to two ports in Japan: those at Shimoda and Hakodate.

-Specifically, the treaty permitted the United States to set up a consulate in Japan.
+Specifically, the treaty permitted the United States to set up a consulate in Japan at Shimoda.
 It also stipulated that US citizens, including those shipwrecked, would have the freedom to reside at the ports without any restrictions or confinement.

 Harris Treaty